lanl-aea/waves/docs/tutorial_00_scons.rst

    tutorials and documentation will not discuss the full range of `SCons`_ command options, so modsim developers are encouraged to read the `SCons`_ usage summary and `SCons manpage`_ to learn more about available build control options.

-9. Add the project meta data to the construction environment from the code-snippet below.
+9. Add the content below to the ``SConstruct`` file to add the project meta data to the construction environment.

 .. admonition:: waves-eabm-tutorial/SConstruct